MJoergen/x16-nexys4ddr/README.md

 on the X16.
 It might be possible to use the DDR2 RAM avaiable on the board, but this is TBD.

+# Try it out!
+Just go into the fpga directory and type "make fpga".

+## Runnning simulations
+To test the VERA in simulation, go into the fpga/vera directory and type "make".
+To test the CPU in simulation, go into the fpga/main directory and type "make".

 # Implementation details

 ## Memory map